 A differentiated learning programme will be developed around the student’s needs and interests.

 Entry Guidelines: Teacher recommendation in consultation with parents/caregivers.

 This course is intended to cover the three numeracy Unit Standards to facilitate students achieving the Numeracy requirement for NCEA level 1 and the Numeracy requirement for University Entrance ‘UE’.
-This course will include work from Number, Measurement
+This course will include work from Number, Measurement and Statistics.

 Internal Unit Standards